AviatrixSystems/Docs/Support/support_center_controller.rst

 By default, we use "Hostname" for "Entity Id" when creating the SAML Endpoint in the Controller Console.
 When you create a second endpoint for controller login, you would have to pick "Custom" for "Entity Id" and use a custom string.
 You would have to use the same custom string for EntityId when you provision the SAML App at your IdP(Okta, Onelogin, Azure, etc)

-How can I restore my password when I lost or forget it ?
+How to reset Controller login password if it's lost or forgotten?
 --------------------------------------------------------------

-In case if you lost or forget the password to AVX console, please use next steps to repair it:
+In case if you've lost or forgetten the password to AVX console, please use next steps to repair it:

-1. Press “Forgot password” from the login page
+1. Input the username to Username field, and press “Forgot password” from the login page

 |login_page|

 2. Check email and find the one time token inside.
 Message format is :